 27 A boy that had ruined me.
 He wasn’t the first to do so but for some strange reason his actions consumed my soul.
 I stayed in the town we met in for another year but I knew I had to leave, just like he did.
 I had to leave to another world full of possibilities.
 I had to get back to my roots and how this whole story of my life started.
 I wanted to write, be creative, explore nature, and become that powerful force again.

-28 I feel old now in my twenty-eighth year but I know I’m not.
+28 I feel old now but I know I’m not.
 My back and shoulder ache sometimes and I’ve never felt more lost and yet so found in my life; another rare feeling I suppose.
 I know that this chapter will be ending soon and I can see myself rushing.
 I’m rushing towards the future, towards the door that is closing on me, and I’ll be stuck in this room I don’t want to be in.
 But I know this is all just a journey and this twenty-eighth year is just one part of me, a part of me that I’m happy with.